Jeffrey A. Hutchings: Career

 After graduating from Memorial, Hutchings first worked at the University of Edinburgh and at Fisheries and Oceans Canada (DFO) in St. John's, Newfoundland and Labrador.
 He later joined the Department of Biology at Dalhousie University in 1995, eventually becoming Killam Memorial Chair in Fish, Fisheries and Oceans.
 Hutchings was known for his work on the evolution of fish life histories and on the collapse, recovery, and sustainable harvesting of marine fishes.
 He authored three books (including A Primer of Life Histories: Ecology, Evolution, and Application, published the year before his death), as well as more than 250 journal articles.
 He also sat on the editorial boards of eight scientific journals (including the Proceedings of the Royal Society B, Canadian Journal of Fisheries and Aquatic Sciences, Functional Ecology, Transactions of the American Fisheries Society, and Ecological Applications).

-Hutchings was the co-founder and president of the Canadian Society for Ecology and Evolution.
+Hutchings was the co-founder and president of the Canadian Society for Ecology and Evolution from 2012 to 2014.
 In addition to being Chair of a 2012 Royal Society of Canada Expert Panel on Marine Biodiversity (and member of a 2001 Expert Panel on genetically modified foods), he chaired Canada's national science body (Committee on the Status of Endangered Wildlife in Canada) responsible, by law, for advising the Canadian federal Minister of the Environment on species at risk of extinction.
 He was called to testify before the Canadian House of Commons Standing Committee on Fisheries and Oceans on multiple occasions, including in December 1997, March 2012, as well as May and October 2016.
 He also gave evidence before the Standing Committee on Environment and Sustainable Development in May 2009.
 He discussed overfishing in Canada, sustainable fishery, and the impact of climate change on this endeavour.
-Hutchings vigorously strived to keep science independent of politics, and was critical of efforts by the Conservative government in 2012 that were perceived by him and other scientists as attempting to silence their views on climate change and fish conservation.
+Hutchings vigorously strived to keep science independent of politics, and was critical of efforts by the Conservative government in 2012 that were broadly perceived as attempting to silence scientific views on climate change and fish conservation.
 He later applauded the subsequent Liberal government four years later for adding more scientific staff to the DFO.

 Hutchings died on January 30, 2022, at his home in Halifax, Nova Scotia.
 His cause of death has not yet been disclosed.
 He was 63 years old.